2025 Texas Rangers season

 The 2025 Texas Rangers season was the 65th of the Texas Rangers franchise overall, their 54th in Arlington as the Rangers, and the 6th season at Globe Life Field.
 Although the Rangers improved on their 78–84 record from last year they missed the playoffs for the second straight season, losing 11 of their final 13 games to finish at exactly an 81–81 (.500) record.
-This was Bruce Bochy’s last season as Rangers’ manager.
+This was Bruce Bochy’s last season as Rangers’ manager, as they mutually agreed to part ways three days after the season ended.

+The Texas Rangers drew an average home attendance of 29,593, the 17th-highest of all MLB teams.

 Previous season

 The team's record in their 2024 season was 78–84.

 Offseason

 In the off-season, Matt Duffy and David Robertson elected free agency, Nathan Eovaldi was re-signed on a 3-year deal, Joc Pederson and Kyle Higashioka were signed to 2-year deals, Chris Martin, Jacob Webb, Hoby Milner, Shawn Armstrong, Luke Jackson, Patrick Corbin, and Luis Curvelo were all signed to 1-year deals.
 Jake Burger was received in a trade with the Miami Marlins for three minor league prospects.
 Nathaniel Lowe was traded to the Washington Nationals, and Grant Anderson was traded to the Milwaukee Brewers for a minor league pitcher.

 In November 2024, the Rangers announced Justin Viele as the new hitting coach.